sgibson91/sgibson91.github.io/content/blog/2022/2022-05-12_2i2c-ci-cd-improvements.md

 ---
-title: "Tech update: Multiple JupyterHubs, multiple clusters, one repository."
+title: "Tech update: Multiple JupyterHubs, multiple clusters, one repository"
 subtitle: "How we optimised and parallelised deployments of multiple JupyterHubs across multiple clusters in GitHub."
 summary: ""
 date: 2022-05-12T11:51:52+01:00